CTF-handbooks/map-maker-handbook/HANDBOOK.md

     ```
     ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/4a06abae-25df-4895-a1b0-515f00ea5070)

 * The `Skybox` is a image of a sky that will replace the Minetest default sky when players play your map.
-You can leave this as `none` or select one of the skyboxes.
+You can leave this as `none` to use the default Minetest sky or select one of the skyboxes.
 You can also add custom skyboxes.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/15ca58b2-3600-460b-87fc-e11cf7fd9589)